utshomax/postman-docs/src/pages/docs/sending-requests/soap/making-soap-requests.md

 ---

-Postman can make HTTP calls using SOAP, a platform-independent messaging protocol specification.
-The following steps show how to make a SOAP request in Postman.
+Postman can make HTTP calls using Simple Object Access Protocol (SOAP), a platform-independent messaging protocol specification.
+In this example, the SOAP endpoint changes numeric values into their text equivalents, from `500` to `five hundred`.

+> For more SOAP request examples, see the [Public SOAP APIs](https://www.postman.com/cs-demo/workspace/public-soap-apis/overview) collection.

 ## Contents